-At the balance sheet date £561,665 (2016: £561,665) was outstanding in respect of dividends declared to Libya Africa Investment Portfolio during the year ended 31 December 2014 and is included in other creditors.
+At the balance sheet date £752,655 (2019: £561,665) was outstanding in respect of dividends declared to Libya Africa Investment Portfolio during the year ended 31 December 2014 and is included in other creditors.
+The movement in the balance is due to a £190,990 reclassification of dividends payable which had previously been held against the trade debtor balance in 2019.